 Similarly, the Eastern Front was this for the European Axis Powers.
 German, Italian, Romanian, and Hungarian troops hated the Eastern Front, due to the excessively brutal fighting, house to house combat, the weather, and the incredibly cruel way the enemy treated POWs.
-As for the Western Allies, the Pacific theatre was often viewed this way for much the same reasons.
+As for the Western Allies, the Pacific theater was often viewed this way for much the same reasons.
 It was hot, brutal, full of diseases and bugs, troops were often low on supplies, and the enemy were relatively low tech but fanatically bloodthirsty and dedicated.
 The Western Front was relatively civilized, and at least there the enemy surrendered and the environment wasn't trying to kill you.

 TBS tended to use WCW (the backstage, behind the scenes, staff part) as Antarctica.
 Most of the people that worked in it were either Kicked Upstairs, put out to pasture, or unsuspecting newbies who had no idea what they were in for.
 WCW, for reasons that would be too extensive to describe here (although, if you don't feel like looking elsewhere, can be summed up very very loosely as "too many egos and not enough common sense"), was a horrible place to work.

 In 1977, a Russian oil tanker ran aground at the Swedish coast.
 The Swedish Maritime Administration blamed the captain, but an employee discovered that the maps didn't include that particular shallow.
 He brought it up to his superiors, but when they ignored it, he took the information to the press.
 End result?
 He was reassigned from being a cartographer into being a engineer at a relatively remote lighthouse◊.